 GENESIS 1.1.0 or later uses the new file format for the restart file, which is, unfortunately, incompatible with the former one.
 If you want to use restart files from the former releases, please convert the file using the rst_upgrade utility.

 reffile

-Reference coordinates (PDB file format) for positional restraints.
-This file should contain the same total number of atoms in pdbfile, crdfile, ambcrdfile, or grocrdfile.
+Reference coordinates (PDB file format) for positional restraints and coordinate fitting.
+This file should contain the same total number of atoms as pdbfile, crdfile, ambcrdfile, or grocrdfile.
 (Optional)